svetlozardraganov/chaos-installer/README.md

 Combining the above points with a variety of internal functions makes the whole project a lot more complex than it looks on the surface.

 # Disclamer
 FTP and HTTP connection information has been removed due to their sensitivity.
-This will make the code unusable but it will still demonstrate how the tool is built.
+This will make the code unusable but this is not important since the project is for demonstration purposes only.

 # Technology
 The project is built mainly on Python and PyQt.
 Of course, many python standard libraries have been used to deliver additional functionality like: